aliebald/p2psec-gossip/README.md

 - `search_cooldown`: In this interval it is checked whether we have min connections peers.
 If not start peer discovery.
 	- Constraints: must be greater than 0.
+	- If this variable is not given the default value of 1 minute is used.

 - `challenge_cooldown`: Every challenge\_cooldown seconds the verification process is initiated for all unverified peers.
 Since this is a security feature, it is not recommended to be experimented with.
 	- Constraints: must be greater than 0.
+	- If this variable is not given the default value of 5 minutes is used.

 - `p2p_address`: Listening ip and port number for other Gossip peers.
 Must be a valid and unused port.
 	- Constraints: must be a valid IPv4 address in the format \<ip>:\<port>